ujic/SIMION2ROOT/README.md

 delimiters in SIMION are , or ; or TAB

 The SIMION2ROOT first search the ------ Begin Next Fly'm ------ by searching "------"

-8 lines after there is the list of the SIMION parameters given in the output file (any number of SIMION parameters) The code will create a branch for each parameter with the corresponding name and then put the date into the tree
+8 lines after this line, there is line with the list of SIMION parameters writen in the output file.
+The code will create a branch for each parameter (any number of SIMION parameters) with the corresponding name and then put the data into the tree

 Prerequisite:
 ROOT data analysis framework (https://root.cern.ch/)